Philly McMahon

-Philip "Philly" McMahon (born 5 September 1987) is a Gaelic footballer who plays for the Ballymun Kickhams club and for the Dublin county team.
+Philip "Philly" McMahon (born 5 September 1987) is a Gaelic footballer who plays for the Ballymun Kickhams club and, previously, for the Dublin county team.

+Since retiring from inter-county football in 2021, McMahon has written for the Irish Independent and provided commentary for the BBC.

 Playing career

 Club

-McMahon is a member of the Ballymun Kickhams Senior Football team. in 2013, Ballymun reached the 2012–13 All-Ireland Senior Club Football Championship final.
-McMahon scored a goal as Ballymun were defeated by St. Brigid's of County Roscommon by a single point, on a scoreline of 2-11 to 2-10.
+McMahon is a member of the Ballymun Kickhams senior football team.
+In 2013, Ballymun reached the 2012–13 All-Ireland Senior Club Football Championship final.
+McMahon scored a goal as Ballymun were defeated by Roscommon GAA club St Brigid's by a single point, on a scoreline of 2–11 to 2–10.

 Inter-county

 McMahon won the 2008 O'Byrne Cup with Dublin, defeating Longford in the final.
-He made his Championship debut that year as a sub against Louth.
-He played Interprovincial Championship Football for Leinster and won 2 Dublin Under 21 Football Championships with Ballymun.
+He made his championship debut that year as a substitute against Louth.
+He played Interprovincial Championship football for Leinster and won two Dublin Under 21 Football Championship titles with Ballymun.
 He was named on the 2010 GPA Gaelic Team of the Year.
-He replaced James McCarthy as a sub in the second half of the 2011 All-Ireland Senior Football Championship Final, a game which Dublin won by 1-12 to 1-11 against Kerry.
+He replaced James McCarthy as a substitute in the second half of the 2011 All-Ireland Senior Football Championship final, a game which Dublin won by 1–12 to 1–11 against Kerry.

-On 22 September 2013, McMahon made his first start of the Championship in the All Ireland Final.
-He was a key performer in Dublin's defeat of Mayo on a scoreline of 2-12 to 1-14.
+On 22 September 2013, McMahon made his first start of the championship in the All-Ireland SFC final.
+He was a key performer as Dublin defeated Mayo by a scoreline of 2–12 to 1–14.

-McMahon helped Dublin to win the 2015 All Ireland final.
-Throughout the season he became a strong attacking threat despite being named at left corner back.
-He scored 1-02 in the replayed semi final against Mayo, notably holding Aidan O'Shea to a single point in over both games.
-McMahon was a key performer in the final where Dublin defeated reigning champions Kerry 0-12 to 0-09, with McMahon scoring a point in the 1st half while keeping marker Colm Cooper scoreless.
-McMahon received his first All Star award while he was also named on the shortlist for GAA Footballer of the Year, ultimately won by teammate Jack McCaffrey.
+McMahon helped Dublin to win the 2015 All-Ireland SFC final.
+Throughout the season he became a strong attacking threat despite being named at left corner-back.
+He scored 1–2 in the replayed semi final against Mayo, notably holding Aidan O'Shea to a single point over both games.
+McMahon was a key performer in the final where Dublin defeated reigning champions Kerry by a scoreline of 0–12 to 0–9, with McMahon scoring a point in the first half while keeping marker Colm Cooper scoreless.
+McMahon received his first All Star Award, while he was also named on the shortlist for GAA Footballer of the Year, ultimately won by teammate Jack McCaffrey.

-McMahon was again a key performer in 2016 as Dublin again defeated Mayo by a single point after a replay on a scoreline of 1-15 to 1-14 to retain the Sam Maguire Cup.
+McMahon was again a key performer as Dublin again defeated Mayo after a replay in the 2016 All-Ireland SFC final by a single point and a scoreline of 1–15 to 1–14 to retain the Sam Maguire Cup.
 McMahon received his second All Star for his performances.

-In 2017 Dublin were narrowly defeated in the National League final by Kerry by a single point.
-They then went on to win a record 7 Leinster titles in a row.
-On 17 September, McMahon was heavily involved as Dublin claim a historic 3 in a row All Ireland titles with another narrow 1-17 to 1-16 victory against Mayo.
-Having been outplayed in the first half, the Dubs turned the game around to win a thrilling game courtesy of a 75th minute Dean Rock free.
+In 2017, Kerry narrowly defeated Dublin in the National League final by a single point.
+Dublin then went on to win a record seventh consecutive Leinster SFC titles.
+On 17 September, McMahon was heavily involved as Dublin claimed an historic third consecutive All-Ireland SFC titles, with another narrow 1–17 to 1–16 victory against Mayo in the 2017 All-Ireland SFC final.
+Having been outplayed in the first half, Dublin turned the game around to win courtesy of a 75th minute Dean Rock free.

 McMahon announced his retirement from inter-county football on 17 December 2021.